casinca/LLM-quest/llm_quest/alignment/grpo/README.md

-# GRPO from scratch on preference tuning
+# RLHF with GRPO from scratch on preference tuning

 Only external dependency is `tiktoken` for tokenization.
-We're not using `transformers`, we're collating (batching, padding, masking...) ourselves & using from scratch models, starting with the reward model training before GRPO itself.
+Not using `transformers`, we're collating (batching, padding, masking...) ourselves & only starting with models from scratch (base/pretrained by loading OpenAI weights).

 ## GRPO